Snackels/NEAB/README.md

 ---

 ### Reflected Light Sensors: TC-01 from Princebot
 Reflected Light Sensors come in various color.
 Each color can be used for different surface color.
 This track has 3 different colors: red, blue, and white.
 We tried using a single red or blue light, but it doesn't work.
 So at first we come up with using 2 sensors at the same time.
 And in the end, we settle on using a single **White light** color.
 White has an ability to amazingly seperate the red, blue, and white.
 It's purpose is to count and detect lines.
 This sensor uses **JST** head as a connector.
-The connector has 3 wire, red as 3.3 volts, white as data, and black as ground.
-Each of the wire goes to Raspberry Pi's GPIO pins.
+Since our extension board also uses JSTs, we can connect the sensor straight to it.

 ---

 ### Touch Sensor: ZX-Switch from INEX
 This button gives us an easier way to start the robot.
 Since the controller board doesn't come with switches.
 So, we found this button that could be attached to the frame outside the board using bolt.
 It gives us the advantages, when we start the robot we can turn on the switch and then keep the robot on the ground so that it would have time to reset it's gyro and other components.
 Then we press the switch to start and stop the robot.
-This can be wired the same as the light sensor.
+This sensor required a digital reading.
+The input would be 0 and 1.
+1 being pressed and 0 being nothing.
+We wired this straight into Raspberry Pi's GPIO pins.

 ---

 ## Driving and Steering
 ### Motor: GM25-370 from Chihai Motor
 This motor is usually used for a sumo robot due to it's speed and power.
 We then uses this with our robot because it can help us achive the speed we need to win this competition.
 And since our robot is very heavy due to the various components, this motor comes in real handy.
-We uses this motor with the drive motor board to control the speed and the power it uses.
+We uses this motor with extension board to control the speed and the power it uses.
 The rotating axis is connected to a gear which then transfer the spinning to a differential then the wheels.
 #### Specification
 | Feature                          | Details                                                                 |
 |----------------------------------|-------------------------------------------------------------------------|